 Do you ever find yourself not being 100% true to who you really are around others?
 Perhaps pretending to be someone you aren’t?
-Wearing a protective mask?
+Hiding behind a mask?

 I have always had a special affinity for the well-known story of Mary and Martha from the book of Luke in the Bible.
 If I am being honest with you, I have always lived life as a Martha, but as a “Mary-wannabe.”
 In my interpretation, Martha was a do-er, an achiever, and she likely found it hard to rest.
 Scripture tells us that when Jesus came to visit, Martha was very busy making preparations for the meal.
 That may have been fine in and of itself.
 I think what tripped Martha up was when she began to compare herself to her sister Mary, and thus began her discontent.

 Often, when we wear a mask, and we compare ourselves to others and try to be like them, try to be anyone other than our authentic selves who God designed us to be, we become tired, frustrated, angry, sometimes even bitter and resentful:

 “She had a sister named Mary, who sat down at the feet of the Lord and listened to his teaching.
 Martha was upset over all the work she had to do, so she came and said, ‘Lord, don’t you care that my sister has left me to do all the work by myself?
 Tell her to come and help me!
 The Lord answered her, ‘Martha, Martha!
 You are worried and troubled over so many things, but just one thing is needed.
 Mary has chosen the right thing, and it will not be taken away from her.”
 (Luke 10:39-42 Good News Translation).

 Call to Authenticity